gap-packages/SimplicialSurfaces/README.md

 The GAP 4 package `SimplicialSurfaces'
 ==============================

-There are two ways to use this package.
-Both start with downloading or cloning the repository (cloning via git is preferable as you get updates more easily).
+To use this package, you first have to download or clone the repository (cloning via git is preferable as you get updates more easily).

-A) Go into your installation directory for GAP, then the subfolder pkg/ and
-    put the SimplicialSurface-folder there.
-Then you can use LoadPackage("SimplicialSurfaces")
+Then go into your installation directory for GAP, then the subfolder pkg/ and put the SimplicialSurface-folder there.
+Afterwards you can use
+        LoadPackage("SimplicialSurfaces")
 to access the package inside GAP.
-B) Go into the folder gap/ of the repository and use "gap play.g".
-    Alternatively you can start gap from there and read "play.g".

-The manual is in the folder doc/
-At the current point in time it is more of a rough draft but it should be able to explain the functionality of most methods you want to use in the immediate future.

-You can recreate the manual by typing
+To create the manual you have to type
     make
 in the main folder.
 This requires GAPDoc version >= 1.6.
 If you don't have this one, go to your local GAP installation and type
     cd pkg/
     git clone https://github.com/frankluebeck/GAPDoc.git

+At the moment, the manual is still a work in process and definitely unfinished.

 If there are any questions, don't hesitate to ask.